rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

     Total : 107

-After applying this filtering step, we can see that only 107 molecules out of the 14,872 from "Filtering Step 2" remain.
+After applying this distance-based filtering step, we can see that only 107 molecules out of the 14,872 from "Filtering Step 2" remain.

 ## Step 4 -- Generating Conformers

-In this section, we are going to generate low-energy of the molecules we selected so far.
+In this section, we are going to generate low-energy conformers of the molecules we have selected so far.
+In the next section, we are going to use these favorable-energy conformations and overlay them with a query molecule.

 ![](images/tools-tutorial-1/pipe-step-4.jpg)

-Generating low-energy conformers of either database or reference molecule is highly recommended to account for the flexibility of molecules (for instance, rotatatable bonds) when overlaying molecules (in the next step, "Step 5 -- Overlaying Reference and Database molecules").
+Generating low-energy conformers of either database or reference molecule is highly recommended to account for the flexibility of molecules (for instance, rotatable bonds) when overlaying molecules (in the next step, "Step 5 -- Overlaying Reference and Database molecules").
 However, note that working with low-energy conformers increases the computational cost involved in computing the optimal overlays.
-For example, assuming that we have 10,000 database molecules and 1 reference molecule, generating 200 low-energy conformers of each of those database molecules would result in a database of 10,000x200 = 2,000,000 molecules.
-Consequently we will have to sample 2,000,000x1 overlays (200 overlays per database molecule) instead of 10,000 overlays to obtain the best-overlaying pairs.
+For example, assuming that we have 10,000 database molecules and one reference molecule, generating 200 low-energy conformers of each of those database molecules would result in a database of 10,000x200 = 2,000,000 molecules.
+Consequently, we will have to sample 2,000,000x1 overlays (200 overlays per database molecule) instead of 10,000 overlays to obtain the best-overlaying pairs.
 To take it a step further, we could also consider multiple conformers of the reference molecule.
-For example, if we create 200 conformers of the 1 reference molecule as well, we will have to overlay 2000,000x200 = 40,000,000 pairs.
+For example, if we create 200 conformers of the one reference molecule as well, we will have to overlay 2000,000x200 = 40,000,000 pairs.
 To summarize, the three different options as input for overlaying the reference molecule with the database molecule are given below, in increasing order of computational cost, which is proportional to the thoroughness of the sampling procedure:

 1) Overlay a single conformer for both database and the reference molecule
 2) Overlay a single reference molecule conformer with multiple database molecule conformers
 3) Overlay multiple reference molecule conformers with multiple database molecule conformers

-In this tutorial, we will use option 3), where we create up to 200 conformers of each database molecule using OpenEye Omega and overlay them with an existing multiconformer reference molecule that is already provided with the tutorial files (`3kpzs_query.mol2`, which contains 35 favorable-energy conformers of the reference molecule 3kPZS).
+In this tutorial, we will use option 3), where we create up to 200 conformers of each database molecule using OpenEye Omega and overlay them with an existing multi-conformer reference molecule that is already provided with the tutorial files (`3kpzs_query.mol2`, which contains 35 favorable-energy conformers of the reference molecule 3kPZS).

 Again, please note the creating multiple conformers of a molecule is optional.
 The program we are going to use is OpenEye Omega, but you may use alternative tools as well, as long as they can output those conformer structures in MOL2 file format.

-**Please also note that the conformers of a given molecule (database or reference molecule) files should have the same molecule ID in the MOL2 files in order to parse the output of "Step 5 -- Overlaying Reference and Database molecules" without additional workarounds.
-For example, if you have a multiconformer MOL2 file such as `3kpzs_query.mol2`, make sure that the molecule IDs in the MOL2 file are all "3kPZS" and don't have any suffixes or prefixes such as "3kPZS_1, 3KPZS_2, ...".
-The reason why we want to avoid prefixes and suffixes in those conformer names is that the overlay tool OpenEye ROCS identifies conformers by their structure, not their names, and such molecule IDs would only result in annoying name mangling, which makes the results harder to parse downstream in the analysis pipeline.**
+<div class="alert alert-block alert-info">  &#9888;Please also note that the conformers of a given molecule (database or reference molecule) files should have the same molecule ID in the MOL2 files to parse the output of "Step 5 -- Overlaying Reference and Database molecules" without additional workarounds.
+For example, if you have a multi-conformer MOL2 file such as 3kpzs_query.mol2, make sure that the molecule IDs in the MOL2 file are all "3kPZS" and don't have any suffixes or prefixes such as "3kPZS_1, 3KPZS_2, ...".
+The reason why we want to avoid prefixes and suffixes in those conformer names is that the overlay tool OpenEye ROCS identifies conformers by their structure, not their names, and such molecule IDs would only result in annoying name mangling, which makes the results harder to parse downstream in the analysis pipeline. </div>

----

-**Note**

-Optionally, "Filtering Step 3" can also be (re)applied to the outcome of this step, the low-energy conformers, to sort out conformers where functional groups are in a spatial arrangement that may not be consistent with prior knowledge, for example, that a molecule interacts via certain groups in a particular way with its binding partner.
+<div class="alert alert-block alert-info"> &#9888;  Optionally, ["Step 3 -- Filtering by Distance between Functional Groups"](Step-3----Filtering-by-Distance-between-Functional-Groups) can also be repeated on the output of this step, the low-energy conformers, to sort out conformers where functional groups are in a spatial arrangement that may not be consistent with prior knowledge -- for example, experimental insights that a molecule interacts via certain groups in a particular way with its binding partner.</div>

----

 While you can use OpenEye Omega directly from the command line as described in the documentation at https://www.eyesopen.com/omega, screenlamp provides a wrapper tool that generates multiconformer files of all mol2 files in a given directory using its default settings, which can be used as shown below (note that you need to provide an `--executable` path pointing to the Omega program on your machine: